Furman Bisher: Atlanta Constitution

 Time magazine named Bisher one of the nation's five best columnists in 1961.
-He is a member of the National Sportscasters and Sportswriters Hall of Fame, the University of North Carolina Journalism Hall of Fame, the International Golf Writers Hall of Fame, the Georgia Sports Hall of Fame, the Atlanta Sports Hall of Fame, and the Atlanta Press Club Hall of Fame.
+He is a member of the National Sportscasters and Sportswriters Hall of Fame, the University of North Carolina Journalism Hall of Fame, the Georgia Golf Hall of Fame, the International Golf Writers Hall of Fame, the Georgia Sports Hall of Fame, the Atlanta Sports Hall of Fame, and the Atlanta Press Club Hall of Fame.
 He was chosen the Georgia Sportswriter of the Year on sixteen occasions, and recognized by the Associated Press for the best Georgia story of the year over twenty times.
 He received numerous other awards over the years, including the Associated Press Sports Editors' Red Smith Award, and the William D. Richardson Award from the Golf Writers Association of America.

 Bisher was the president of the Football Writers Association of America from 1959 to 1960, and the president of the National Sportscasters and Sportswriters Association from 1974 to 1976.
 He was an outspoken proponent of professional sports in Atlanta, and was a charter member of the Atlanta–Fulton County Stadium Authority at a time when it wasn't deemed a conflict of interest for a journalist to serve in such a capacity.

 He co-wrote the first autobiography of Hank Aaron, titled Aaron, RF upon its initial release in 1968.
 In 1974, with Aaron about to become the all-time home run king, Bisher added an afterword to include the seasons from 1968 through 1973.
 The new edition was simply titled Aaron, as the subject was no longer a right fielder.

 Bisher habitually signed off his columns with the Hebrew word "Selah" from the Book of Psalms.
 After retiring from The Atlanta Journal-Constitution in 2009, he continued to write a column for the Gwinnett Daily Post in Gwinnett County, Georgia in suburban Atlanta, starting in January 2010.
 He estimated that he had written 15,000 daily sports columns, 1,200 magazine articles and more than a dozen books.

 Until the age of 90, Bisher held seniority over the hundreds of golf reporters and other sports journalists who descend on Augusta, Georgia, each April for the Masters Tournament.
 During the 2006 tournament, The Golf Channel profiled Bisher as the "dean" of Masters journalists.
 Bisher covered every Kentucky Derby since 1950, and every Super Bowl but the first.